-Once you’ve set up a Moodle website and installed a Moodle theme, the next step is adding course content.
+Once you’ve set up your Moodle website and installed a theme for Moodle, the next step is adding course content.

 Let’s go through it step by step!